Lindsen13/AquaDuck/README.md

 ### Deploying to Cloud

-DRT is designed to run on **one** of the supported cloud platforms.
+AquaDuck is designed to run on **one** of the supported cloud platforms.
 Choose your target platform and follow the instructions below.

 #### Google Cloud Platform (GCP)